Advantages of Broadband Metalenses for Generalizable Image Classification: Design Principle and Results

 (1) Experimental setup.
-Experimentally, we use a 1-cm-aperture metalens designed for broadband imaging as the optical encoder, based on a design reported in \cite{johannes_beating}.
-A computer monitor displays incoherent image inputs, which are captured by a camera (ZWO ASI 678MC).
-The recorded optical outputs are then processed by a trainable digital neural network.
+Experimentally, we use a static 1-cm-aperture broadband metalens operating in the visible spectrum as the optical encoder, based on the design reported in \cite{johannes_beating}.
+In the measurement system, a computer monitor displays images from ImageNet30 with incoherent light.
+The light is further captured by a camera (ZWO ASI 678MC) after passing through the metalens.
+The recorded sensor measurements are then used as inputs to the digital neural network backend for inference.
+For comparison, we repeat the same procedure using a corresponding 1-cm-aperture hyperboloid metalens as the baseline.

-In the subsequent discussion, we refer to this device as the end-to-end lens, following the terminology of the original work, to distinguish it from our baseline hyperboloid lens.
-It should be noted that this lens is not optimized for classification; rather, its excellent broadband MTF characteristics align with the second case, where the design objective is guided by MTF-based imaging priors.

 (2) Simulation setup.
-In simulation, we consider a 1-mm-aperture meta-optics as the optical encoder, jointly optimized with a digital backend in a fully end-to-end manner for image classification.
-All components of the system, including the optical propagation and sensor sampling, are modeled in a differentiable framework to enable gradient-based optimization.
-The smaller aperture is selected for computational efficiency, since larger apertures introduce more scattering elements and substantially increase the optimization cost.
+In simulations, we perform end-to-end optimization of a 0.5-mm-aperture meta-optic encoder jointly with a digital backend for image classification.
+All components of the system, including optical propagation and sensor sampling, are modeled within a differentiable framework to enable gradient-based optimization.
+The smaller aperture is chosen for computational efficiency, since larger apertures require significantly more scattering elements and substantially increase the optimization cost.

-Although experimental and simulated meta-optics don't directly match in size, they together highlight how the end-to-end optimization of the optical layer steers the MTF toward spatial frequency regions most relevant for classification.
-This comparison provides physical insight into how task-oriented optical optimization links MTF shaping to downstream classification performance.
+Although the experimental and simulated meta-optics differ in aperture size, the two studies provide physical insights into how the frequency-domain behavior of optical encoders relates to downstream ONN task performance and how task-driven optical optimization influences the MTF within the sensor-detectable passband.